apache/flink/docs/ops/cli.md

                                           multiple files (e.g.: --pyFiles
                                           file:///tmp/myresource.zip,hdfs:///$na
                                           menode_address/myresource2.zip).
-     -pym,--pyModule <pyModule>           Python module with the program entry point.
+     -pym,--pyModule <pythonModule>       Python module with the program entry point.
 This option must be used in conjunction with `--pyFiles`.
      -pyreq,--pyRequirements <arg>        Specify a requirements.txt file which